Psychology Degrees, Schools, and Careers in Arizona

 Career Opportunities for Psychologists in Arizona

 If you look at statewide professional psychologist employment and salary data you will see that it does not paint a much different picture than the more localized data does.
-The BLS reported in May of 2014 that there were at least 2,100 professional psychologists employed across the state and that these psychologists earned an annual mean wage of between $61,710 and $88,160, numbers that aren't all that different from numbers out of Phoenix and Tucson, especially when it comes to salary ranges.
-Unfortunately, employment in the industry, while growing, is moving at a particularly slow pace.
-The Arizona Department of Economic Security Research Division projects employment growth in the industry of just four percent between 2008 and 2018.
-In other words, over that ten year span the state expects to have about 70 new employed psychologists and also 70 job openings for aspiring young psychology graduates looking to start their career in the state.
+The BLS reported in May of 2022 that there were at least 1,900 professional psychologists employed across the state and that these psychologists earned an annual mean wage of between $78,830 and $100,650, numbers that aren't all that different from numbers out of Phoenix and Tucson, especially when it comes to salary ranges.
+Fortunately, employment in the industry seems to be exploding.
+O*NET projects that employment for clinical and counseling psychologists will increase by 29% between 2020 and 2030.
+In other words, over that ten year span the state expects to have about 730 new employed psychologists and also 730 job openings for aspiring young psychology graduates looking to start their career in the state.

 Psychologist Salary in Arizona